aimansae/my-chalet/README.md

 <details>
 <summary><strong>Show Deployment</strong></summary>
 <br>

 The site was created using [GitHub](https://github.com/).
 Here are the speps taken:

 - Sign in to GitHub
-- Code Institute Template was used by clicking on 'Use this template'
+- Code Institute Template was used by clicking on 'Use this template' as described above
 - Once the repo is created need to install Django and relevant libraries:

 ### Packages: